xyldxal/xyldxal/README.md

 - 👋 Hey ya, it's Marxel.
-You can call me just Marx..., or Xel, or Marxel wholely works.
+You can call me just Marx..., or Xel, or Marxel as a whole works.
 - 👀 I’m planning on being a game developer.
 Maybe RPG or adventure games.
 - 🌱 I’m currently studying for a Bachelor's degree in computer science.
 - 💞️ I'll be looking forward in collaborating with fellow game designers and developers.